jasleenkaur189/MobileApp/README.md

 The main page of the app features a user-friendly calculator interface for performing arithmetic operations.
 Users can easily input numbers and perform addition, subtraction, multiplication, and division using their respective buttons.
-Also i add navigation bar with different logo for different page .
+Also i add navigation bar with different logo for different page . you can check the output from the outputs pdf attach in files